BojanJurca/Lightweight-Standard-Template-Library-STL-for-Arduino/README.md

 Four libraries that bring some std STL functionality to Arduino.
 They can be used together or completely independently one from another.
 But why use them when there are std::vectors and std::maps, for example already available?
 The simple answer is: error handling.
 If you need to handle run-time errors by your code then these libraries may be what you are looking for.

+Another benefit is the possibility of using PSRAM for internal memory structures, leaving heap memory free for other purposes.

 Besides this, you may find cout and cin a convenient replacement for Serial.print...